 Most find that using the rough estimate of 35% of income going to expenses, will be pretty close no matter how large or small your practice is.

 Benefit costs and taxes

 The cost of benefits is a tricky area.
 We all want and need benefits.
-Yet the reality in private practice is that profitability comes first.
+Yet, the reality in private practice is that profitability comes first.
 Without profit, there is no money to pay for benefits.
 But with profits, benefits can become quite generous.
 It is all up to you as the owner.
 I’ll leave the estimating of these costs up to you.

 And likewise, one’s tax obligation is going to depend on many factors.
-Here is one website that calculates pay that state, federal, and some local taxes into account: SmartAsset.com.
+Here is a website that calculates pay that state, federal, and some local taxes into account: SmartAsset.com.
 You would have to calculate the cost of benefits separately.
 Take-home pay will, of course, have taxes and benefits taken out.

 Calculating Psychotherapist Pay: Putting it together